 This quick start guide provides you with the basic information to configure CloudM Migrate for a migration to and from Google Vault.
 It is highly recommended that you read the documentation in full for your platforms in order to understand all of the options available to you during a migration.

 CloudM can only migrate files from Vault as a source platform and not files into Vault as a destination.
 Importing to Vault is still limited to email only.
+Google chat items are converted to and stored in email format (up to 1000 chat messages will be stored as 1 email).

 Software Requirements